The Willies (film): Reception

 The film has received generally negative reviews over the years.

 The film received 1.5 out of 5 stars by the editors of AllMovie.
 Culture author J.W.
 Ocker writes that despite "some legitimately creepy scenarios and special effects", the stories "aren't well put together" and the film's horror serves as "extremely minor stimuli".

 Horror movie critic John McCarty does compliment it, calling it a "little gem" and a "terrific hybrid of horror movie and comic book".

+"Lor." of Variety criticized the film, writing that it's "an uneven anthology horror opus that shows more creativity in the creatures department than in the writing.
+It's a video release aimed at younger patrons than usual for the genre."